Start and park: 2016–present

+Since 2018, a NASCAR rule in all series require teams to reuse engines in multiple races, and with many teams leasing engines from factory teams, allows for a ruse.
+A fully funded team may use a start and park team to break in, or test, a new engine in practice, qualifying, and the race, before parking the car, which would allow the fully funded team to take the engine back, evaluate the engine with oil analysis, and legally reuse the engine that would have very few laps, but has been broken in, for a future race.
+The start and park team would be allowed to use a non-race winning engine used by fully funded team for its further races, which would allow both teams to get around the used engine rules, often for teams to help analyse the engine in further races.
+The only exception is when a specific team wins a race, that engine must be reused by that team with that number only.

 A variation of start and park occurred at 2019 Ford EcoBoost 400, where the No. 77 of Spire Motorsports (a chartered entry; the remaining involved cars did not have any charters), No. 52 of Rick Ware Racing, and No. 15 of Premium Motorsports started the race, and then parked strategically during the later stages of the race; all teams involved reported that the retirement of each cars were for supposed mechanical issues.
 This action, designed to ensure that Premium Motorsports' No. 27 could claim the most owner points of all non-charter teams, was viewed as a form of race manipulation by NASCAR, resulting in sanctions for teams involved.